INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-If we have too many parameters in regard to the number of samples, the linear model can overfit: it assigns non-zero weights to associations by chance.
+If we have too many parameters in regard to the number of samples, the linear model can overfit: it assigns non-zero weights to features that are correlated with the target variable purely by chance.

-As described in a previous lecture, the problem with overfit is that the model learns a decision function that is too complicated: here the non-zero associations to unrelated factors such as the Zodiac sign of the first owner.
+As described in a previous lecture, the problem with overfitting is that the model learns a decision function that is too sensitive to training set specitic
+details: here the non-zero associations to unrelated factors such as the birth date of the first owner of the house.
 As a consequence, the model generalizes poorly.

 The solution is to regularize the model: to foster less complex solutions.
 For this purpose, a linear model can be regularized by slightly biasing to choose smaller weights for almost a similar fit.
+This way the coefficient of the features be very close to zero, unless they are really required by the model to reduce a comparatively large fraction of the training error.

 The `Ridge` estimator does this in scikit-learn.